HackYourFuture-CPH/corona-hack/README.md

 [More info](https://www.mountaingoatsoftware.com/agile/user-stories)

 ### MVP - Minimal Viable Product
-With the user stories make an MVP
+With the idea formulation, wireframes and the user stories start working on your MVP.

+A MVP contains **only** the most important features for the idea to work.
+It the absolute minimum features a product needs to be viable (useable)

+This is quite a large task and definitely something you can continue working on after the Sunday

 [More info](https://www.youtube.com/watch?v=joNKkWPafZs)